lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)&nbsp;&nbsp;&nbsp;&nbsp;[Previous section](#step-11---visualize-de-genes-using-cummerbund)&nbsp;&nbsp;&nbsp;&nbsp;[Next section](#document-information)

 This appendix contains all five plots produced by the cummeRbund.R script.
-The figures are arranged in order of their creation in the script.
+The figures are arranged by the order of their creation in the script.

 <img alt="Figure A. Density plot" src="final_results/1_density.png" width="600"/>

-**Figure A. Density plots of FPKM values for Thiamine+ (q1) and Thiamine- (q2) *Candida albicans* gene transcripts.** This figure is equivalent to Figure 1 found in section 11D in the main body of this notebook.
+**Figure A. Density plot of FPKM values for Thiamine+ (q1) and Thiamine- (q2) *Candida albicans* gene transcripts.** This figure is equivalent to Figure 1 found in section 11D in the main body of this notebook.

 <br></br>